JUST ONE Tree

 Twenty-three years later, you can still see the effect.
 Large piles of tree trunks can be found lying on the shore, in the shallows and even deep under water.

-Our reforestation partner Eden started planting on Biak island in 2017 and have now finished their work in this region.
+Our reforestation partner, Eden: People+Planet, started planting on Biak island in 2017 and have now finished their work in this region.
 We firmly believe Indonesia can benefit from further reforestation and are actively seeking new projects in the area.

 Picture

-We were supporting two projects on the island.
+We were collaborating on two separate projects on the island.

-The first was restoring tropical forests cut down for timber and 'slash and burn' agriculture,
+The first restored tropical forests cut down for timber and 'slash and burn' agriculture,

-whilst the second project focused on planting mangroves along the extensive coastline.
+whilst the second project restored mangrove forests along the extensive coastline.

 Mangrove restoration on Biak is particularly essential.